MewsSystems/developers/jobs/Backend/Task/README.md

 ```

 There are some unit tests testing the main functionality of this application.
-Also there is a E2E test for provider, so we can check how the components work together.
+Also, there is a E2E test for provider, so we can check how the components work together.